Wed 4 Mar 2026 08:50-16:35

 Sharpen your service

 Gain renewed motivation, clarity and practical insight, ready to face the challenges of a stretched and evolving landscape.
-This event will equip you with actionable tools and fresh perspectives to:
+This event will provide you with actionable tools and fresh perspectives to:

-• Strengthen your strategy with national updates on community expansion and workforce evolution
+• Strengthen your strategy with a national view of neighbourhood/community transformation and workforce priorities

-• Advance service quality with lessons on accreditation, connectivity and training
+• Advance quality with practical learning on ISO/UKAS accreditation, connectivity, training and commissioning

 With thanks to the exhibitors